Actively Recruiting

 You will not qualify if you...

-- Cancer with distant metastases (Stage IV)
+- Cancer with distant metastases (TNM Stage IV).

-- Prior pelvic radiation including neoadjuvant chemoradiotherapy
+- Prior pelvic radiation including neoadjuvant chemoradiotherapy.

-- Contraindications to general anaesthesia
+- Contraindications to general anaesthesia.

-- Need for defunctioning ileostomy
+- Need for defunctioning ileostomy (intention to treat).

 AI-Screening